Macmillan Cancer Support Centres

-Macmillan information and support centres are located across the UK.
-They are free to use and you do not need to book an appointment to visit.
+Macmillan information and support centres are located across the UK and are free to use.

 At Macmillan, we know how a cancer diagnosis can affect everything.
-We can help with:
+Our centres have a range of services including:

 In this video: Paul on visiting a Macmillan information and support centre after being diagnosed with prostate cancer.

 "One of the problems us boys have is that we don't like to ask for help.
 But Macmillan made me feel like you weren't asking for help.
 The oncology team suggested I go down to the information centre.
 Mario was immediately able to click onto the sorts of things I might need."
 Paul, diagnosed with prostate cancer in 2012.

 The centres provide a comfortable space in which you can ask questions and find support or simply pop in for a chat.